• ESE Registration Guidelines

 Advance Registration Checklist

-• WAIT for your permission requests to be reviewed and potential overrides to be processed.
+• WAIT for your permission requests to be reviewed.
+(Scroll down to “Timeline for Decisions”)

 • CONTACT relevant Departments (CIS, MEAM, etc), if you require permission for non-ESE courses.